rgpihlstrom/Project3/README.md

 <img src="https://github.com/rgpihlstrom/Project3/blob/main/images/Columns.png" />

 ## Model Development Methods
 This project uses the Crisp DM methodology to generate and optimize model development.
-The intended output of this theoretical business case is focused on helping Telco's CEO, and Marketing leadship do the following:
+The intended output of this theoretical business case is focused on helping Telco's CEO, and Marketing leadership do the following:
--   **1. Identify the features that are most associated with churn.**
+-   **1. Identify features most associated with churn.**
--   **2. Evaluate Telco's current offerings to determine if its current portfolio of products are aiding in the prevention of churn.**
+-   **2. Evaluate Telco's current offerings ability to prevent churn.**
--   **3. Act as a source for innovation, in a attempt to improve customer retention.**
-Ultimately, the model will be used for future purposes to identify and potentially prevent customer churn.
+-   **3. Identify areas for potential innovation** Furthermore, the model would obviously be used for future purposes to identify and potentially prevent customer churn.

 As prescribed by the Crisp DM methodology, model development was very iterative.
 I began by doing secondary research around the basic business drivers of the Telecom industry, gaining a better understanding on the prevalence of churn and the costs associated with fleeing customers.
-ALong with the preject requirements noted above the following addtional factors were considered during the modeling process:
+Along with the project requirements noted above the following additional factors were considered during the modeling process:
 -   **1. Data imbalance**  Early in the development process it was obvious that I was dealing with an imbalanced set of data (more information/ rows of data on non-churn customer vs. churn costomers).
 To ensure optimum identification my processes/ modeling would need to account for this imbalance.
-I addressed this gap by first attempting the model using different weights and ultimately decided to do a SMOTE(Synthetic,,,,) technique to overcome this challenge.
+I addressed this gap by first attempting the model using different weights and ultimately decided to do SMOTE(Synthetic Minority Oversampling Technique) to overcome this challenge.

-- **2. Selection of which supervised learning methods to use**  Initiallyt I tried several different types of classifiers, ranging from Logistic Regresion, Naive Bayse, Gradient Boost, Ada, and XGBoost.
-Ultiimately,  I decided to use <b><ins>Knn, Decision Trees and Random Forest</ins></b> , as these classifiers are Non-parametric and are hihgly intpretiable.
-Inteprabilty, the disportionate number of categorical features, along with being able to avoid addressing mulitolinearity were the ultimate factors in driving classifier selection.
+- **2. Selection of which supervised learning methods to use**  Initially I tried several different types of classifiers, ranging from Logistic Regression, Naive Bayes, Gradient Boost, Ada, and XGBoost.
+Ultimately, I decided to use <b><ins>Knn, Decision Trees and Random Forest</ins></b> , as these classifiers are non-parametric and are highly interpretable.
+Interpretability, the disproportionate number of categorical features, along with being able to avoid addressing multicollinearity were the most influential factors in selecting which classifiers to select for this project.

--   **3. Business Drivers: Churn Detection > False Alarms**  Reccomendations on model developmnent was based on secondary research along with working knowledge on the disparity between the cost to acquire vs the cost to retain customers.
-In this hypotheical scenario, the CEO of Telco has asked me to place a particular focus on detection at the potential expense of unnecessary outreach activities.
+-   **3. Business Drivers: Churn Detection > False Alarms**  Recommendations on model development was based on secondary research along with working knowledge on the disparity between the cost to acquire vs the cost to retain customers.
+In this hypothetical scenario, the CEO of Telco has asked me to place a particular focus on detection at the potential expense of unnecessary outreach activities.

 <img src="https://github.com/rgpihlstrom/Project3/blob/main/images/ChurnOverFalseAlarms.png" width="600" height="400" />

-## Model Selctions
+## Model Results
-During early iterations I tried several different types of classifiers, going from Logistic Regresion, Naive Bayse, Gradient Boost, Ada, and XGBoost.
-Ultiimately,  I decided to use Decision Trees and Random Forest as these classifiers are Non-parametric and are hihgly intpretiable.
-These were key attributes given my data contained mostly caterogical data, did not require addressing Mulitolinearity, and intended for an audience that would require high interpretibilty.
+After several iterations the below recall, accuracy, preciscion, and AUC scores were acheived for the selected classifiers used to predict churn.
+Based on these results I decided to move forward with the Random Forest Classifier.
 <br/>
 <img src="/images/ROC.PNG" width="400" height="300">
 <br/>

-## Results/ Reccomendaitons
+## Business Results/ Reccomendaitons
-The final model generated a recall score of 81%, precision of , and ....,  As stated above the goal of the project was three fold.
+As stated above the goal of the project was three fold.
 I have outlined and summarized results below

 - **1. The features that had the most influence/ weights include:**
 <img src="/images/MostImportantFeatures1.png">
+### Observations:
 - **2. Current Features Abilty to Prevent Churn:**

 <img src="/images/MostImportantFeatures1.png">
+### Observations:
 - **3. Opportunities for Innovation:**
 <img src="/images/MostImportantFeatures1.png">
+### Observations:

 ## Next Steps